 QuickBooks is no different than any other software, like others it also reads the data file:

-QuickBooks file extension .qbw is generally known as a QuickBooks company data file company file, or QuickBooks file.
+This file extension .qbw is generally known as QuickBooks company data file or company file, or QuickBooks file.
 It is the primary data file that acts as a storehouse of all company financial records.

 QuickBooks saves all the data files and views the location of the saved company file: